 NOTE: If you’re using Siteground or WPengine, they have a backup feature integrated.

 We try to pack each of our themes with tons of built-in options and layouts to showcase your work in a beautiful, unique way.
 Yet, if for some reason you prefer to use additional tools, here are a few good alternatives:

 1. Flexblock – a free, powerful plugin we created to help our clients spice up their websites and create their own custom blocks and layouts.
 You can use it to make your pages more creative, or as a blogging tool, like our client Trevor did.

 2. Envira Gallery – allows you to create beautiful galleries and add them to your blog posts or pages.
 There are a set of customization options – you can select the number of columns, enable lazy loading, enable lightboxes, set up image sizes and more.

 3. Narrative – a fun app for Mac users, that allows you to easily create and post blog posts.
-It’s all drag and drop, and takes only minutes to design a unique blog layout for your images.
-Narrative is also fast and SEO friendly.
+It’s all drag and drop and takes only minutes to design a unique blog layout for your images.
+The narrative is also fast and SEO-friendly.
 Read more about it here.

 5. FloPictime – an awesome plugin that will please every Pic-Time lover.
 With its help, you can integrate your Pic-Time galleries into your Flo design in just a few clicks.

 Though our themes come with built-in options for contact forms, many of you want the freedom to add more fields, customize the look and functionality of your form.
 Here are a few great tools you can use to create custom contact forms for collecting information about your leads and clients: